-- Rewetting of residual peat in the former area of industrial peat production to offset potential run-off of suspended solids and to encourage development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat. - That there is a stabilising/improving concentration of suspended solids and ammonia associated with the measures undertaken to stabilise the peat surface by the blocking of the internal drainage system and the maximised rewetting of the peat surface.
-This will be demonstrated by developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia) towards what would be typical of a re-wetted cutaway bog.
-This will be measured via water quality monitoring (suspended solids and ammonia). - Receiving water bodies have been classified under the River Basin Management Plan and this classification includes waters that are At Risk from peatlands and peat extraction.
+- Rewetting of the degraded (dry) raised bog following industrial peat drainage, that was never brought into peat production/extraction.
+Drain blocking and other associated rehabilitation measures will reduce or eliminate any potential run off of suspended solids and will encourage the development of peat forming vegetation (Sphagnum moss) cover via natural colonisation.
+This will in time reduce the area of bare exposed peat. - This will be demonstrated by developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia) towards what would be typical of a restored raised bog.
+This will be measured via water quality monitoring (suspended solids and ammonia). - Receiving water bodies have been classified under the River Basin Management Plan and this classification includes waters that are At Risk from peatlands and peat extraction i.e. the STONYFORD\040 watercourse (EPA mapped watercourses).
 The success criteria will be that the At Risk classification will see improvements in the associated pressures from this peatland or if remaining At Risk, that there is an improving trajectory in the pressure from this peatland.

-Rehabilitation indicators
+Rehabilitation targets

 - Demonstrating the delivery of the rehabilitation through site visits and through updated aerial photography (indicating presence of peat blockages and re-wetting).
-This will be demonstrated by a post rehab survey. - Stabilising potential emissions from the site (e.g. suspended solids).
-The key target will be developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia).
+This will be demonstrated by a post rehab aerial survey. - Stabilising potential emissions from the site (e.g. suspended solids).
+The key target will be developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia) towards what would be typical of a re-wetted cutaway bog.
 This will be demonstrated by water quality monitoring results.